zakirhasan736/metisse-new/wp-content/plugins/pure-wc-variations-swatches/readme.txt

 👉 Archive page swatches positioning

 The plugin not only allows you to show swatches on the archive page.
-At the same time,  you can place swatches before and after the add to cart button in the store from Archive Swatches.
+At the same time,  you can place swatches before and after the Add to basket button in the store from Archive Swatches.

 👉 Archive page swatches alignment

 The plugin not only allows you to show swatches on the archive page.
-At the same time,  you can place swatches before and after the add to cart button in the store from Archive Swatches.
+At the same time,  you can place swatches before and after the Add to basket button in the store from Archive Swatches.

 👉 Tooltip display setting on archive/shop page